incredibleLeitman/PhysicsGame/README.md

 **- Normalisation and magnitude**

-*Read the controller input vector.
-For a 3D game, add a deadzone and change the magnitude so it uses the squared value of the reading instead of the raw value For a 2D platformer modify the value so that any x value from 0.9-1 will produce a value of 1 and e very other reading from the deadzone (say 0.1) to the max zone (0.9) is scaled correctly*

 ![InputHandler](Images/InputHandler.png?raw=true "InputHandler")

 InputManager.gd reads input, adds inner and outer deadzones (defined as JOYPAD_DEADZONE with a value of 0.2) and then scales to normalized value.
 Show the received and mapped input values using 'k'.

 **- Movement by forces vs velocity**

-*When the L button is being held, make your character controller modify the velocity directly as a velocity and not an acceleration.
-When L is not being held, make your character controller move with  a force, either with a velocity delta or by AddForce*

 I Implemented different movements for pawns: simple Enemy.gd just moves by setting the velocity in the opposite direction after colliding with an obstacle.
 Platform.gd moves depending on it's mode either horizontally or vertically by velocity.
 Bomb.gd applies gravity and bounces off of walls and other obstacles and Player.gd has different implemented methods for moving (see [Euler Group].
 In ``_calculate_move`` the movement speed is calculated depending on input strength and direction and added as force if current player velocity is below max speed.

 **- Drag function**

-*Write your own drag function which will take a factor that can e.g. change depending on the fluid the character is in.
-You can also write a more advanced function that will support your Galilean Relativity*

 Pawn.gd contains a ``apply_drag()`` function to lerp with the configured drag factor.
 Thus can be set using ``set_drag`` on Pawn and derived classes and is used if entering/exiting Water.

 **- Gravity function**

-*Write a gravity function with a uniform gravitational acceleration regardless of inertial mass.
-You could also change the gravitational field strength based on where the character is ontriggerenter to have a kind of moonwalk area.*

 Pawn.gd contains a ``apply_gravity()`` function.
 Value can be changed using the ``set_gravity`` function on Pawn and derived classes.

 **- Collision Normals**

-*When the character hits the floor, they should become grounded so they can jump again.
-Depending on the angle of what they hit, they should not become grounded.
-You can demonstrate this with walls or even sloped surfaces.*

 Player has a downward raycast attached to it which reads the normal of it in Player.gd ``_check_on_ground``.
 This value is used to determine, if the player is grounded and sets the rotation of the sprite to align the model with the surface.
 The effect can be seen in the level: for the higher slopes the player is not able to jump, because the angle does not count as grounded.